-- An organization that has previously existed at Florida State University and had recognized status from Student Activities, but did not successfully obtain or maintain recognized status for less than three recognition cycles (this is also the equivalent of three academic years).
+- An organization that has previously existed at Florida State University and had recognized status from Student Activities, but did not successfully obtain or maintain recognized status during the previous Fall recognition cycle.

-- If you have been inactive for three or more recognition cycles, you will have to go through the process of becoming a New RSO.
+- If you are designated as an inactive RSO, you will have to go through the process of becoming a new RSO.

 In order to reactivate a RSO, the step(s) below must be completed by the deadlines outlined in the Deadlines section:

 - Arrange a meeting with a staff member from the Organization Development & Engagement team of Student Activities.

 - In this meeting, the staff member will discuss any past or outstanding issues (i.e. sanctions, financial balances, etc.), if any, that are relevant to your organization’s status.
 Otherwise, if there are none or once you are cleared to proceed, the staff member will reactivate your organization’s Nole Central page, review the steps to become re-recognized, and discuss strategies for success moving forward.

 - The remainder of the process will look the same as the process outlined under Active-Returning upon completion of this meeting, so please be sure to contact Student Activities with enough time to complete these steps before the deadline.